 RingCentral also views meetings in a wider context than just communications.
-Because communication and collaboration are critical across the organization, we make it possible to tightly integrate RingCentral Video with other critical business apps, such as Google (G Suite and Gmail), Hubspot, Microsoft (Teams and O365), Slack, Theta Lake, Chorus, RSI, FreeBusy, Redtail, and Zoho.
+Because communication and collaboration are critical across the organization, we make it possible to tightly integrate RingCentral Video with other critical business apps, such as Google (Google Workspace and Gmail), Hubspot, Microsoft (Teams and O365), Slack, Theta Lake, Chorus, RSI, FreeBusy, Redtail, and Zoho.
 RingCentral for Salesforce is also available on Salesforce AppExchange.
 Additional integrations coming shortly include Canvas, Epic, Gong.io, Kaltura, Panopto, Prodoscore, and Zendesk.
 In all, RingCentral has more than 200 out-of-the-box integrations in its app marketplace.

 RingCentral Video also includes a dashboard of analytics about meeting usage that companies can use to understand and optimize productivity across teams.
 The dashboard allows companies to drill down into user activities, such as usage of video, microphones, and screen share.
 These reports help with resource planning or to drive video meeting adoption to save travel costs.
 The dashboard also provides an overview of the global performance of RingCentral Video outside the organization and across networks.
 Quality of service reports help companies troubleshoot issues faster.

 Another benefit of a browser-based meetings solution is security.
 Downloads can present security risks, which is why some IT departments have implemented policies and controls to prohibit employees from doing so.
 RingCentral Video’s browser-based solution bypasses that risk but still allows employees to access HD audio and video meetings anywhere, any time.